Required: The CLI command to benchmark

 cli: string

-# Optional: Command to get CLI version (default: "<cli> --version")
+# Optional: Command to get CLI version (skipped if not set)

 version_command: string

-# Optional: LLM providers to test with (default: anthropic/claude-sonnet-4-20250514)
+# Optional: LLM providers to test with

-# Format: provider/model-id — any Vercel AI Gateway model works
+# Format: provider/model-id (any Vercel AI Gateway model works)

 providers:

-- anthropic/claude-sonnet-4-20250514
+- anthropic/claude-sonnet-4.6

-- openai/gpt-4o
+- google/gemini-3-flash

 # Optional: Max parallel API calls (default: 3)